takuro-matsui/ResDerainNet/README.md

 [takuro-matsui](https://github.com/takuro-matsui)

-If you have any questions, please feel free to send us an e-mail matsui@tkhm.keio.elec.ac.jp.
+If you have any questions, please feel free to send us an e-mail matsui@tkhm.elec.keio.ac.jp.